mateuszstacel/rps-challenge/README.md

 # RPS Challenge
 #### how to run it ?

--Please clone this repo and then run :
+- Please clone this repo and then run :
 ```
   ruby app.rb
 ```